peymang/NumberUtil/README.md

 ## test
 A real programmer uses `in-production` test method, which causes more excitement and adrenaline release, resulting in physical health and mental damage.

-Or

-go one step further and do not test your program at all